openresty/lua-resty-core/lib/ngx/re.md

 This module is licensed under the BSD license.

-Copyright (C) 2016, by Yichun "agentzh" Zhang, CloudFlare Inc.
+Copyright (C) 2016-2017, by Yichun "agentzh" Zhang, OpenResty Inc.

 All rights reserved.